solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 ## Closing remarks

-While ripley is still a very young library, the techologies used are nothing novel.
+While Ripley is still a very young library, the techologies used are nothing novel.
 Server side rendering has been with us since the beginning of the web and WebSocket support in browsers has been around for nearly a decade.